 Illinois Consumer Tax Laws: Related Resources

 Consumer taxes, such as sales and gasoline tax, are automatically added at the point of purchase and generally don't require any action on behalf of consumers.
 But you may have questions about use tax or, if you're a business owner, you may need legal help on collecting and paying these taxes.
-Get started today by having a local tax attorney provide a free review of your tax situation.
+Contact a local tax lawyer to learn more about the tax laws in Illinois.

 Contact a qualified attorney.